keesiemeijer/wp-update/README.md

 ```bash
 mv wp-update /usr/local/bin/wp-update
 ```
-If wp-update was installed successfully, you should see something like this when you run `wp-update --help`
+If the WP Update script was installed successfully, you should see something like this when you run `wp-update --help`

 ```
 wp-update usage: